kidzik/freqdom/cran-comments.md

 My e-mail address (the maintainer) changed, after changing the institution.
 Unfortunately, I don't have access to the EPFL account any more.
+Both emails start with "lukasz.kidzinski" which is quite unique in Functional Data Analysis, yet I am happy to provide other proofs if necessary.

+Regarding changes in the first resubmission of 2.0.1:
+- I updated the title to capital letters
+- I added more accurate description of the method and implementation

 ## Test environments
 * local OS X install, R 3.4.1